tiny8877/okta.github.io/_source/_posts/2019-03-18-beginners-guide-to-redux.md

 ---
 layout: blog_post
-title: "Simple User Authentication in React"
+title: "A Beginner's Guide to Redux"
 author: bkelley
-description: "Build a React application with User Authentication and Okta."
+description: "Learn the basics of Redux for React."
-tags: [react, authentication, auth, oauth]
+tags: [react, redux, react-redux]
 tweets:
-- "Build a simple @reactjs app with user authentication!"
+- "Learn the basics of #Redux!"
-- "Tutorial - Simple User Authentication in @reactjs"
+- "Wondering when you should use #redux with @reactjs?
+Check this out!"
-- "Need to add user authentication to your @reactjs app?
+- "Need to learn the basics of #redux for your @reactjs app?
 We've got you covered!"
 image: blog/featured/okta-react-bottle-headphones.jpg
 ---